qiujames/qiujames.github.io/_pages/about.md

 title: "Greetings!"
 ---

-I'm James Qiu, a computer science ~~undergraduate currently studying at~~ new grad from the University of Washington.
+I'm James Qiu, a freshly graduated computer science major from the University of Washington.
-Looking ahead, I'm starting fulltime at [Stripe][stripe] once I graduate in the spring of 2022.
+I'm currently working fulltime at [Stripe][stripe] on the Security team based out of Seattle.
+Feel free to reach out if you have any questions or if you want a referral!

-Previously, I've interned at Meta, Optiver, and Amazon, where I've been able to work on some pretty neat stuff (merge conflict resolution tooling, asynchronous task scheduling, combing through logs of hardware test failures, etc).
+Previously, I've interned at ~~Facebook~~ Meta, Optiver, and Amazon, where I've been able to work on some pretty neat stuff (merge conflict resolution tooling, asynchronous task scheduling, combing through logs of hardware test failures, etc).